Shivam4819/FoodDelivery/README.md

-# JackFruit Assignment
+# Food Delivery System

 The application is based on concept of online food delivery system.
 The application contains both front end and back end.
-The front end is made on react and the server side of the application is build using java on Spring boot. .
+The front end is made on react and the server side of the application is build using Spring boot.
+Mysql is used as the Database
-- vedio link of assignment-  https://www.loom.com/share/76b21b0ce01a49e980041c5e85fc08a3

-- frontend code  github link - https://github.com/Shivam4819/JackFruitFrontEnd

 ## Architecture of Backend